Blaizzy/mlx-embeddings/docs/Homebrew-brew-Maintainer-Guide.md

 ## Merging PRs

-Merging is done using the standard Merge button in the `Homebrew/brew` repository to preserve history and GPG commit signing.
-The Squash and Merge and Rebase and Merge buttons are disabled.
+Merging is done using the standard "Merge" button in the `Homebrew/brew` repository to preserve history and GPG commit signing.
+The "Squash and Merge" and "Rebase and Merge" buttons are disabled.

 PRs must meet the following conditions to be merged:

 - Have at least one maintainer (or [@BrewTestBot](https://github.com/BrewTestBot)) approval.
-See the ["Automatic approvals" section below](#automatic-approvals). for more details about how [@BrewTestBot](https://github.com/BrewTestBot) approves PRs.
+See the [Automatic approvals](#automatic-approvals) section below for more details about how [@BrewTestBot](https://github.com/BrewTestBot) approves PRs.
-- Have passing CI.
+- Have passing CI (continuous integration).
 This is a _mandatory_ step.
 PRs with failing CI should _never_ be merged.
-See the ["CI" section below](#ci) for more information about `Homebrew/brew` CI.
+See the [CI](#ci) section below for more information about `Homebrew/brew` CI.

 If possible, PRs should also have GPG-signed commits (see the private `ops` repository for instructions on setting this up).

-## Automatic approvals
+### Automatic approvals

 To ensure that non-urgent PRs have the opportunity to be seen and reviewed by any other maintainers who wish to take a look, all PRs require an approval before they can be merged.
 However, not every PR is reviewed by another maintainer, and some PRs are urgent enough that they need to be merged without an approval by another maintainer.